rocky/python-uncompyle6/README.rst

 There were a number of decompyle, uncompile, uncompyle2, uncompyle3 forks around.
-All of them come basically from the same code base, and almost all of them not maintained very well.
-This code pulls these together and addresses a number of open issues in those.
+All of them come basically from the same code base, and almost all of them no longer maintained or worked on.
+Only one handled Python 3, and even there, only 3.2.
+This code pulls these together, handles a wide range of bytecodes and addresses a number of open issues in previous forks.

 What makes this different from other CPython bytecode decompilers?
 Its ability to deparse just fragments and give source-code information